-Backup of another document or file, commonly created automatically by software programs or by the operating system; most often just contains a copy of the original file; can be restored to the original by replacing the ".bak" extension by the original extension.
+A BAK file is a backup of another document or file, commonly created automatically by software programs or by the operating system.
+It typically contains a copy of the original file and can be restored to the original by replacing the .bak extension with the original extension.

 NOTE: An example program that uses the ".bak" extension is AutoCAD.
 Windows may also create BAK files for the System.ini and Win.ini files.